 In Kruger, we saw a paw, up a tree, in the distance, through binoculars.

-So, our recommendation is to go to Sabi Sands, one of our top experiences in South Africa.
+So, our recommendation is to go to Sabi Sands, one of our favourite places to visit in South Africa.

 But two days is more than enough to enjoy all that it has to offer.
 If you have longer (and you should try to make sure you do) spend a couple of days self-driving in Kruger and you will get a different yet still amazing experience.